top of page

 • Supports weight balance

 But here’s the problem: many women think exercise must be intense, sweaty, and punishing.
+Let’s flip that.

 Great heart-loving movements include: